Learning Center March 24, 2020 Updated Date: November 14, 2024

 3. Increased visibility and transparency

-Comprehensive visibility and transparency into the enterprise makes it easier to identify connections between risks and impact, and assess the threats facing your organization.
-ERM’s broad view ensures security professionals can monitor issues across the entire enterprise, achieving a complete picture of risk that supports rapid, coordinated risk response.
+Comprehensive visibility and transparency make it easier to identify connections between risks and impact and assess the threats facing your organization.
+ERM’s broad view helps security professionals monitor issues across the entire enterprise, achieving a complete picture of risk that supports rapid, coordinated risk response, and enhances resilience against cyber incidents.

 How to get the most out of your enterprise risk management (ERM) platform